yuede/yuede.github.io/_pages/about.md

 Openings
 ======
-I am looking for two self-motivated Ph.D. students (fully funded) and several interns or visitors to work with me on various cool projects in cybersecurity, high-performance computing, graph learning, and graph analytics.
+I am looking for multiple self-motivated Ph.D. students (fully funded) and several interns or visitors (could be remote) to work with me on various cool projects in cybersecurity, high-performance computing, and graph analytics.
 If you are interested, please drop me an email with your CV.

 News
 ======